 Whether power from the battery supports the whole house or only some circuits within the house is a question which can only be answered by estimating the load for each of these two options and weighing that against the ability of the battery and inverter to meet it;

-Hybrid inverters are not all equal in how much power they can output and not all batteries are equal in the maximum power they can deliver, so careful consideration needs to be given to ensure that battery and inverter have matching power output ratings sufficient to meet the load of either the whole house, if that is chosen, or just selected circuits such as lights / freezer / central heating pump.
+Battery inverters are not all equal in how much power they can output, and not all batteries are equal in the maximum power they can deliver, so careful consideration needs to be given to ensure that battery and inverter have matching power output ratings sufficient to meet the load of either the whole house, if that is chosen, or just selected circuits such as lights / freezer / central heating pump.

 A point of detail: "What would happen if..."